Credit Risk Assessment

 The EL percentage is a risk forecast to enable us to fairly price an appropriate interest rate for a loan and for loan revaluation.
 It does not represent the actual loss that may occur following a loan default (which could be significantly higher).

-When assessing PD, we use three different PD models depending on loan type and size to determine PD percentages for:
+When assessing PD, we use four different PD models depending on loan type and size to determine PD percentages for:

 - Property development loans